joshuabaird/puppet-ipaclient/README.md

 ------------

-You must run puppet twice to get sudo working the first time, because it relies on facts that are available AFTER ipa-client-install is run.
+You must run puppet twice to get sudo working the first time, because it relies on facts that are available only AFTER ipa-client-install is run.

 A workaround is to load them separately, and set the sudoer configuration
 manually: